§ Determining mass of earth:

 § Determining the masses of near and distant disk galaxies:

-Amazingly, we use Newton's and Kepler's Laws of motion!
+Amazingly, we still use Newton's and Kepler's Laws of motion!
 This is accomplished first by astronomical observations of the outer most "spiral tail" of disk galaxies to determine both the radial distance to the galactic center as well as the period of rotation about the galactic center for these tails.
 Of course, both in terms of distances and rotational periods these quantitative elements are neither easy to obtain nor are they anything within normal human experience.
 In fact, everything regarding cosmic expanses is totally behind normal human experience.
 But the further amazing thing is that these cosmic quantities and their related cosmic galaxies are not beyond human knowledge and understanding!!
 This in turn leads to applying Newton's Law of Gravitational Attraction and Kepler's 3rd ( Harmonic ) Law as we previously did in the following manner:

 Notwithstanding what amounts to a "galatic year" for earth's solar system, there is now a seminal study by the astrophysicists at the Cardiff Center for Astrobiology, Cardiff, Scotland, proposing that earth's solar system transits the plane of the Milky Way galaxy approximately every 35 - 40 million years with the consequent result of sending comet collisions into the earth itself on a regular 35 - 40 million year time scale.
 The meaning of this is that astrobiologists as well as earth scientists can now better understand the periodicity for crater occurrences on earth's surface as well earth's recurring mass extinctions, especially for the dinosaurs some 65 million years ago. source: http://www.world-science.net/othernews/080503_galaxy